human37/simple-compiler/README.md

 # simple-compiler

 A simple compiler written in C++.
-Can be configured to interpret source code to C++ or compile source code to machine code.
+Can be configured to interpret to C++, or compile source code to machine code and execute.
 Supports a subset of the C programming language.

 ### Features